Strike gold in this luxury-minded town on the northern coast.

 Balneario Manuel Morales is one of the most popular beaches in the North.

-For those who share a passion for the game, three distinct Tournament Player Club golf courses designed by Robert Trent Jones, Sr., await at Dorado Beach, a Ritz-Carlton Reserve.
-A PGA favorite, these three courses have challenging layouts and extraordinary scenery that are fun for players of every skill level.
+For those who share a passion for the game, three distinct Tournament Player Club golf courses designed by Robert Trent Jones, Sr., await at Dorado Beach, A Ritz-Carlton Reserve.
+A PGA favorite, these three courses have extraordinary scenery and challenging layouts that are fun for players of every skill level.

-Located inside the resort, this aquatic wonderland is fashioned after a traditional sugar mill, and features two 30-foot water slides, a lazy river with a wave machine, and multiple swimming pools.
-The Watermill also has a lounge area, as well as an exceptional outdoor venue for events.
+Also located inside the resort, the Watermill is an aquatic wonderland fashioned after a traditional sugar mill — a nod to the property's history as a sugar plantation.
+It features two 30-foot water slides, a lazy river with a wave machine, multiple swimming pools, and a lounge area, as well as an exceptional outdoor venue for events.
 This immersive water park caters to all ages, and is a great place to bring the kids and enjoy a sunny day.
+Note: Watermill Aquatic Park is available only to resort guests and members.